 The most recent senseless act of terror based on fear and hate affirms this call to action to let love reign over fear.
 Our thoughts are with the victims, their families, the people of Orlando, and the LGBTQ community around the world.

 “There Are Only Two Emotions: Love and Fear.
 All Positive Emotions Come From Love, All Negative Emotions From Fear.
 From Love Flows Happiness, Contentment, Peace, and Joy.
 From Fear Comes Anger, Hate, Anxiety, and Guilt… if We’re in Fear, We Are Not in a Place of Love.
 When We’re in a Place of Love, We Cannot Be in a Place of Fear.”

 – Elisabeth Kübler-Ross

-Fear manifests itself in name-calling, bullying, and physical harm directed toward people who identify as a member of an other than heterosexual sexuality- or gender identity-based culture group (including, lesbian, gay, bisexual, two-spirit, trans, intersex and queer cultures).
-Fear manifests itself in health and socioeconomic disparities among the LGBTQ population compared to their heterosexual peers, including in substance use, HIV disease, suicide, and homelessness.
-And fear manifests itself in public policies (approved by fear-motivated policymakers) that discriminate against people who identify as a member of an other-than-heterosexual sexuality- or gender identity-based culture group.
+Fear manifests itself in name-calling, bullying, and physical harm directed toward people who identify as a member of another than heterosexual sexuality- or gender identity-based culture group (including, lesbian, gay, bisexual, two-spirit, trans, intersex, and queer cultures).
+Fear manifests itself in health and socioeconomic disparities among the LGBTQ population compared to their heterosexual peers, including substance use, HIV disease, suicide, and homelessness.
+And fear manifests itself in public policies (approved by fear-motivated policymakers) that discriminate against people who identify as a member of other-than-heterosexual sexuality- or gender identity-based culture group.
 This includes laws passed recently in several states in obvious reaction to the ever-broadening acceptance of and civil rights protections for LGBTQ people.

 Visit Healthy Teen Network.